vasanthk/react-lite/README.md

 # React Lite

 A simple light-weight prototype of React :)

-Mainly for learning purposes and getting the essence of React.js.
+Built for learning purposes and to get the essence of what happens under the hood.

 Size: 2kb gzipped.